yusrinayusri/snippets-C/src/notes/arrowPointer.md

 ### Arrow Pointer in C

-<p>imagine you have a box of crayons and each crayon has its own special box.
+<p>Imagine you have a box of crayons and each crayon has its own special box.
 Now, let's think about a pointer as a special map that tells us where each crayon box is.

 <p> In C, when we work with something called "structures" (like a collection of different boxes, each holding different types of crayons), we use an "arrow pointer" to easily access the crayons inside those boxes.

-<u>Basics of Structures and Pointers
+**Basics of Structures and Pointers**

 1. Structure (Box of Crayons):